IvanSilbern/GlycoBinder/README.md

 Following parameters modify default *GlycoBinder* behavior if added as command line arguments:

 1. `--verbose`
-Forces *GlycoBinder* to be more chatty.
+Force *GlycoBinder* to be more chatty.

 2. `--tol_unit`
 Specify tolerance unit used for matching ions from corresponding MS2 and MS3 spectra.
 Supported values are `ppm` and `Th`, e.g. `--tol_unit ppm` (default).